February 23, 2026

 - Pain flares after poor sleep, a stressful week, or a sudden increase in activity¹

 If this is you, the goal is not to push through and hope your body toughens up.
-The goal is to rebuild trust with a plan that can make flare-ups less likely.
+Rebuild your control and get back to your best self slowly.
+Read on for some practical advice and a more dedicated plan that can make flare-ups less likely.

 Strength training plays an important role during the menopause transition.
 As estrogen levels shift, muscle mass and connective tissue resilience can change.
 Resistance training can help support muscle, bone, and joint health.